 The importance of being able to discriminate how process variables need to behave to achieve optimal operation is fundamental when designing plantwide strategies.
-Often the underlying unit operation strategies can be kept simple and usually SISO while the overall plant wide strategy is optimizing plant operation in a more natural fashion.
+Often the underlying unit operation strategies can be kept simple and usually single-input single-output (SISO) while the overall plant wide strategy is optimizing plant operation in a more natural fashion.
 This approach has wide appeal when plant reliability and control system understandability are required.
-Each of these approaches builds into the control system a natural "selfoptimizing" that is part of normal operation.
-Contrasted with the centralized approach of using models to determine an optimum and then driving a process to that optimum point, optimization designed in from the bottom up provides the important robustness and reliability component.
+Each of these approaches builds into the control system a natural "self-optimizing" that is part of normal operation.
+Contrasted with the centralized approach (e.g., RTO) of using models to determine an optimum and then driving a process to that optimum point, "self-optimizing" strategies designed in from the bottom, provide simplicity, robustness and reliability.

-From start-up the primary objective for a new plant is to achieve nameplate capacity in a reliable and predicable way.
-Often times the need for optimization of plant operations comes after the facility has been operational for a few years.
-By this time top down optimization strategies can be implemented, provided the plant has a good regulatory control system.
+From start-up the primary objective for a new plant is to achieve nameplate (nominal) capacity in a reliable and predicable way.
+Often the need for optimization of plant operations comes after the facility has been operational for a few years.
+By this time top-down optimization strategies can be implemented, provided the plant has a good regulatory control system.
 If the optimization strategy is counterintuitive, then operator understanding can suffer.
-We can all attest to the uphill battle to achieve routine usage of a control system that, while driving the process to the correct economic conditions, does so in an unusual or difficult to understand fashion.
+Most control engineers have experienced the difficulty of keeping in service control strategies that, while driving the process to the correct economic conditions, does so in an unusual or difficult to understand fashion.

 The importance of having plantwide control strategies that are optimizing in a natural, fundamental way can have long term effects.
 Operator training and understanding during the early years of plant operation sets thought patterns for years to come.
 When the need for plant optimization arises, the basic building blocks of how the control system automatically drives plant operation are in place.
 The process optimizer at this time may only have to make small adjustments to a process that is close to optimum already.
 The trick, of course, is that these strategies must be basically simple and for the most part SISO.
-Our experience is that for plants where "self-optimizing" regulatory control strategies have been build in from the beginning, we have been successful with process optimization projects that have been undertaken.
+Our experience from Eastman is that for plants where "self-optimizing" regulatory control strategies have been built in from the beginning, we have been successful with process optimization projects that have been undertaken.
 On the other hand, for older processes which have control strategies not designed with optimization in mind, we may struggle for years working to gain operator acceptance to a new strategy.
 Even the simple idea of setting process throughput at a place other than the process feed can become a difficult endeavour.

-Example 2.1 - Changing the production throughput manipulator (TPM) for an esterification plant: Eastman operates many processes that have produced chemicals for over 50 years.
+Example 1 - Changing the production throughput manipulator (TPM) for an esterification plant: Eastman operates many processes that have produced chemicals for over 50 years.
 Esterification chemistry is well known and has been a workhorse for the company.
-Units that were built 50 years ago were typically designed with the process throughput set at the feed to the process.
+Traditionally, units were designed with the process throughput set at the feed to the process.
 Control systems consisted of pneumatic single input / single output controllers that were difficult to change and had a long operating history.
 As production rates increased over the years due to demand growth and incremental process improvement, the original plantwide strategy would become limiting.
-The original plant had the standard scheme with the throughput manipulator (TPM) located at the feed as illustrated in Figure 2-1.
+A flowsheet of a typical esterification process, consisting of a reactor with a distillation column, followed by an extraction column and a distillation column is shown in Figure 1.
+The first distillation column separates water, ester, and alcohol from the unreacted acid, The extraction column washes unreacted alcohol from the ester product.
+The final distillation column removes the remaining unreacted alcohol, which is recycled to the extraction column.
+The flowsheet shows the original plant had with the throughput manipulator (TPM) located at the reactor feed.